frengor/CadregaBot/README.md

 # CadregaBot

-An implementation for MNKGame AI for the course of Algorithms and Data Structures at the University of Bologna A.A.
-2021/2022.
+An implementation for ConnectX AI for the course of Algorithms and Data Structures at the University of Bologna A.A.
+2022/2023.

 Compile and run: